 The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for high school teachers will grow by 6% between 2014 and 2024.
 Additionally, the BLS reported that the mean annual salary for high school teachers was $60,440 as of May of 2015.

 Many colleges and universities have graphic arts or graphic design programs connected to multimedia or arts departments.
 Graphic arts courses taught at the college level include multimedia design, web design and animation, typography, design principles, color theory, photography, graphic design fundamentals and drawing.
 Instructors create assignments and provide instruction, feedback and grades.
 They may teach at night or on weekends, as well as during the weekday.

 Oftentimes, postsecondary faculty serve on their institution's academic committee and in various organizations.
 Such committees are often responsible for areas related to institutional policies, departmental affairs, equipment purchases and fund allocation.
 They also provide guidance on portfolios - a collection of work demonstrating a student's skills and experience, used for entrance into higher education or for obtaining employment.

-The BLS predicts that jobs for postsecondary art teachers will increase by 16% between 2012 and 2022, and that the mean annual salary for art, music and drama teachers at the college level was $75,350 in 2014.
+The BLS predicts that jobs for postsecondary art teachers will increase by 13% between 2014 and 2024, and that the mean annual salary for postsecondary teachers was $71,060 in 2015.